LoyolaChicagoBooks/introcs-csharp/rst/ifelse.rst

    :linenos:

-Notie that in this variation we added an initialization for ``val`` to be 0, though the value of the initialization is never used:  ``val`` is guaranteed to be assigned a value in one of the ``if`` statements
+Note that in this variation we added an initialization for ``val`` to be 0, though the value of the initialization is never used:  ``val`` is guaranteed to be assigned a value in one of the ``if`` statements